flare-foundation/governance-proposals/FIP/FIP_9.md

 Each of the monthly emissions will be split among the beneficiaries.
 To receive their allocations in full, beneficiaries must wait 12 months to claim them.
-Claims can be made before the 12-month period has elapsed, but beneficiaries will lose 50% of their allocation.
+However, beneficiaries who want to claim before the 12-month period has elapsed can do so, but they will lose 50% of their allocation.

 | Date           | `$FLR` emissions |
 | :------------- | :--------------- |